stillinqueue/retail-lakehouse-databricks-pyspark/README.md

 Warehouse data
 ```

-These sources will be combined to support inventory analytics and stock management use cases.
+These sources are combined to support inventory analytics and stock management use cases.

 ---